Looking after your mental health and wellbeing

 One of Scotland’s most diverse cultural events, this festival aims to support the arts and challenge preconceived ideas about mental health.
 Now a virtual festival, it will feature film, music, theatre, dance, visual art and literary performances.

 Designing buildings for healthy people is innately linked to a prosperous natural environment.
 We spoke to interior designer and author of 'Wellbeing in Interiors: philosophy, design and value in practice' Elina Grigoriou and architect and author of 'Biomimicry in Architecture' Michael Pawlyn on why they both believe this to be the case.

 Elina argues that the three pillars of sustainability, as advocated by the UN, are intended to represent the intersection of environmental, economic and social factors.
 As architects strive, though, to achieve challenging technical environmental targets in relation to the climate emergency, the quality of life of buildings inhabitants can all too easily be overlooked.

-Ben Channon is an Associate and Mental Wellbeing Ambassador at Assael Architecture and the author of Happy by Design: A Guide to Architecture and Mental Wellbeing.
-Channon was also instrumental in setting up the Architect’s Mental Wellbeing Forum, @AMWForum.
+Ben Channon is Head of Wellbeing at Assael Architecture and the author of Happy by Design: A Guide to Architecture and Mental Wellbeing.

 In this feature, he talks about how findings from neuroscience and psychology can be incorporated into design choices.
 A resident’s sense of control over their environment, for example, should be a fundamental consideration for a project: placing the user first should be at the heart of a design.